-Drawing lines in canvas
+Drawing a straight line in canvas

 <canvas id="moncanevas" width="400" height="150">